New COVID rules in Germany | DW | 24.08.2021

 Last weekend, the two candidates for chancellor from the center-right Christian Democrats CDU and the center-left Social Democrats SPD, Armin Laschet and Olaf Scholz, made it clear that there would be no new lockdown — at least for the fully vaccinated and recovered — even if the infection figures are rising.
 The measures appear intended to encourage people to get vaccinated.

-According to virologists, an 85% to 90% vaccination rate depending on the age group is required to achieve herd immunity.
+According to virologists, a vaccination rate of 85% to 90%, depending on the age group, is required to achieve herd immunity.
 As word of the new "3G rules" has spread the pace of vaccination has picked up again.
 But the numbers required for herd immunity are still a long way off.

 At the same time, especially with the opening of schools after summer vacation and returning travelers, the coronavirus infection numbers are rising again.
 The number of new infections per 100,000 people in seven days — known as the incidence rate — rose on Monday to 56.4.
 That is far less than in the spring when the government pulled the "emergency brake" by implementing new restrictions at an incidence of 160.
 But it is also higher than a few weeks ago when the incidence hit single-digit values.
 In some cities — such as Leverkusen in North-Rhine Westphalia — the current figures are again around 200.
 People are getting vaccinated, but there is clearly a pandemic underway.